10 Powerful Tips to Lose Weight After 50

 • How to use hunger as a guideline

 I know you are eager to get started!
 But hear me out.
 You have tried so many things over the past few decades.
+You may be going through menopause and not know what to do.

 This time, I want you to feel great about what you are about to do.
 I really want you to be intentional about the process and be able to make it work for you.